giddosdownload/GiDDOS-HackSoftware/README.md

 # GiDDOS-HackSoftware
-The best free DDoS software in 2021
+The best free DDoS software in 2021!
+These are non-GUI versions that are meant to be used in terminals.

 # Download
 ## For Windows